 Dr. Anne McGinnis (New York school attorney), reactor

-Dr. Perry Zirkel (Lehigh University Professor Emeritus of Education and Law), presenter
+Dr. Perry Zirkel (Lehigh University professor emeritus of education and law), presenter

-Julie Weatherly (Alabama school attorney), presenter
+Jose Martin (Texas school attorney), presenter